subhash/clj-stack/README.md

 # Clojure Everywhere

 This tutorial explores the use of Clojure throughout the web application stack.
-We start by building a client-only application in [[Clojure in the client]] and then move the data model to the server in [[Clojure in the server]].
-Finally, we finish up with a persisted database in [[Clojure in the database]].
-As an addendum, [[Datomic from the ground up]] introduces basic concepts of Datomic.
+We start by building a client-only application in [Clojure in the client](https://github.com/subhash/clj-stack/wiki/Clojure-in-the-client) and then move the data model to the server in [Clojure in the server](https://github.com/subhash/clj-stack/wiki/Clojure-in-the-server).
+Finally, we finish up with a persisted database in [Clojure in the database](https://github.com/subhash/clj-stack/wiki/Clojure-in-the-Database).
+As an addendum, [Datomic from the ground up](https://github.com/subhash/clj-stack/wiki/Datomic-from-the-ground-up) introduces basic concepts of Datomic.
 Through the tutorial, we become familiar with various frameworks and technologies like Om, Pedestal and of course, Datomic

 ## Prerequisites